 Partnership for Decent Work

 The ILO has formed close partnerships with a range of UN entities to promote decent work and social justice for all women and men.
-Within this framework, ILO projects implemented with the financial support of organizations in the UN system account for around eight per cent of the ILO’s total active development cooperation projects.
+Within this framework, ILO projects implemented with the financial support of organizations in the UN system account for around nine per cent of the ILO’s total active development cooperation projects as of April 2021.
 The ILO also plays a key role in range of different Joint UN Programmes and harnesses the potential of UN Multi-Partner Trust Funds to bring decent work to all.

 How the ILO works with the United Nations